 - University - Second Year — "s"

 - Gallery — "g"

 - Archive — "r"

 - Accessibility — "a"

-The way to activate the accesskey depends on the browser and its platform.
+The way to activate the access keys depends on the browser and the platform used.
 More information can be found on MDN web docs.